AtlasOfLivingAustralia/ala-security-project/ala-ws-plugin/README.md

 ```
 This is equivalent in functionality to the Command Object example above, except you'll get a better error message.

+## Notes

-Note: bean validation support is only available for action _methods_.
+* bean validation support is only available for action _methods_.
 Action closures are NOT supported (because they are not the recommended way to implement controller actions).
+* to use bean validation for method arguments, you MUST specify the argument type.
+If you do not, the type will default to 'Object' and you'll get an error like ```No validator could be found for type: java.lang.Object```.

 ## Supported constraints